thomas-roos/aws-greengrass-lite/docs/SETUP.md

 - privateKeyPath: Path to private key for the Thing
 - certificateFilePath: Path to Thing certificate
 - thingName: Name of the Thing
-- rootpath: Absolute path to the Greengrass rootpath directory
+- rootPath: Absolute path to the Greengrass rootpath directory
 - awsRegion: The AWS region with the Thing
 - iotCredEndpoint: The IoT Core endpoint
 - iotDataEndpoint: The IoT Core endpoint